ifilonenko/cs4300sp2016-kipz/README.md

 $ cd CS4300
 ```
 - Sign in to your own github account and create a new repository for this project.
 The name of the repo's need to start with `cs4300sp2016-`.
-- Add `cristiandnm` (Prof. Cristian's account name) as a member with admin rights on the git repo.
+- Add `cristiandnm` (Prof. DNM's account name) as a member with admin rights on the git repo.
 - Push the framework to your own github repository.
 ```sh
 $ git remote rename origin upstream